HuiGuanLab/ms-sl/README.md

 We use four public datasets: TVR, Activitynet, Charades-STA and DiDemo.
 The extracted feature is placed  in `$HOME/VisualSearch/`.

-We unify the data fomat of the four dataset used in our experiments, they can be downloaded [Here](https://pan.baidu.com/s/1UNu67hXCbA6ZRnFVPVyJOA?pwd=8bh4).

 ```
 # download the data of TVR